dlab-tz/Swahili-Social-Media-Data/README.md

 # Swahili-Social-Media-Data
-Aggregation of customer feedback and corresponding sentiment scores across various telecommunications companies in Tanzania, as shared on social media platforms.
+A dataset on customer feedback and corresponding sentiment scores across various telecommunications companies in Tanzania, as shared on social media platforms.